ivov/nodebuilder/docs/nodebuilder-yaml.md

       postal_code: string
       country: string
     details: string|Arbitrary string to describe the company.
+    employees: number|Number of the employees at the company.
     phone_numbers:
       - number: string
         category: string
-    classification: enum|Legal classification of the company.
+    classification: enum=1|Legal classification of the company.
       - LLC
       - Corporation
 ```

-Notes:
+**Notes**

-- Optionally, set a vertical bar and add a description for the node property.
+- Optionally, set a pipe `|` after the n8n type to specify a description.
+As an exception, for the time being an `enum`-type param requires a description.
-- A key pointing to an object, as in `address`, creates a `fixedCollection` with a single fixed set of fields to be filled in.
-- A key pointing to an array of objects, as in `phone_numbers`, creates a `fixedCollection` with multiple fixed sets of fields to be filled in.
-- A key pointing to an enum, as in `classification`, creates an `options` dropdown with one to be selected out of multiple options.
+- Optionally, set an equals sign `=` after the n8n type (but before the pipe) to specify a default.
+For an `enum`-type param, the default must be a zero-based index.
+If the default is unspecified, a `string` or `dateTime` param defaults to `''`, a `number` param defaults to `0`, a `boolean` param defaults to `false`, and an `options` param defaults to the zeroth item.